What is Canicross?

 Can my child run with a dog?

 Yes, we are happy to encourage juniors to take part.
 They may enter the 5k events if they are 11 or over, and the 10k events if they are 16 or over.
 They do not have to be accompanied on the course.
-However, for anyone under 18 we insist that a parent or guardian is present at the event at all times – they cannot be dropped off and picked up later.
-If a child wants to take part but is not confident enough to run independently then they may be accompanied on the course.
-In these circumstances only the child will be given a timing device and therefore a recorded time.
-The adult runner supporting them will pay a reduced entry fee (£10).
+However, for anyone under 16 we insist that a parent or guardian is present at the event at all times – they cannot be dropped off and picked up later.
+If a child wants to take part but is not confident enough to run independently then they may be accompanied on the course, the adult who is running with them simply needs to enter in the usual manner.

 Can my dog be off lead?